-Note: Files larger than 10Mb cannot be uploaded to BOS.
+Note: Files larger than 10Mb cannot be uploaded to online surveys.
 If your respondent list is very large, please split it into two or more files before attempting to import it, so that each file is less than 10Mb in size.

 A note on CSV files

-The respondent list is imported into and exported out of BOS as a CSV (comma-separated values) file.
+The respondent list is imported into and exported out of online surveys as a CSV (comma-separated values) file.

 In simple terms, a CSV file separates every piece of information in the file with a comma.
 A program that reads a CSV file knows that when it sees a comma, the next piece of information it encounters should be treated separately from the piece of information before the comma.